DavidJKTofan/DavidJKTofan/README.md

 ## 💻 Digital Consultant & soon-to-be Data Analyst!

 - 🔭 I’m currently working on improving my programming and Data Analysis skills.
-- 👯 I’m looking to collaborate on any data-related project. 🤓
+- 👯 I’m looking to collaborate on any data-related project. 🤓 Also always happy to receive feedback on my projects!
 - 💬 Ask me about anything, I would be glad to help (if I could ✨).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/davidtofan/).